MathClubISIB/mathclubisib.github.io/content/past_activities/wrp/_index.md

 ## How to participate

-Exclusive to ISI Bangalore's B. Math students, the project invites interested individuals to email <mathclub.isibang@gmail.com> with their name, WhatsApp contact, and chosen topic.
+Exclusive to B. Math students of ISI Bangalore, the project invites interested individuals to email <mathclub.isibang@gmail.com> with their name, WhatsApp contact, and chosen topic.
 Act promptly as groups progress, ensuring a smooth integration into the program.
 We'll respond swiftly to your inquiry.

 ---